nocomplexity/SecurityArchitecture/protection/security-management.md

 # Security Management

 Security is just not an IT technology challenge.
-Security is in the end a business issue that must be addressed managed and controlled.
+Security is in the end a business issue that must be addressed, managed and controlled.
 So people, processes, and technology(FOSS Tools).

 Reuse of security control and management frameworks has a number of